neelg07/nand2tetris/README.md

 - The most difficult concept to implement was the CPU chip, mostly because I thought I got the implementation correct but missed a few minor details like the load inputs for ARegister and DRegister.
 I had to use the test script and compare file provided to debug this process one by one, and even looked at the little details such as individual 16-bit instructional code to find a resolution.

 - All in all, pretty simple project when compared to the past few, and the computer test scripts provided all ran positive results on the first run.

+## Project 6: Assembler
+- This project took the longest time, but was not the most difficult.
+In fact, it was the most enjoyable since I implemented the assembler by using an actual high-level programming language which I was used to.

+- I chose Python for this particular project because it is easier to conduct high-level processes, and time-complexity wasn't particularly important to take into consideration.

+- I created separate modules and imported them into one main assembler file, which was cool because I recently was reading about modular programming in a Javascript course I'm taking and was able to practice it more in this project.